anutkk/sphericalgeometry/README.md

 This package contains various spherical geometry functions that I needed and could not find in well-known libraries.
 The functions work on sets of points on the sphere.

 The package's API is focused for simplicity, casuality and easiness of use.
 Inputs are arrays of geographic coordinates and outputs are scalars or arrays of geographic coordinates.
 Specifically, the package is **not** object-oriented.

-## Requirement
+## Requirements

 * Python >= 3.6
 * Numpy
 * Scipy

 ## High-level functions

 * `sphere_convhull` - Computes the spherical convex hull of a set of points on the unit sphere.